zloirock/core-js/docs/2023-02-14-so-whats-next.md

 ### Everything changes

 When I started working on `core-js`, I was alone.
 Now I have a family.
-A few years ago, I became a father of my son.
+A little over a year ago, I became a father of my son.
 Now I have to provide him with a decent standard of living.

 ![son](https://user-images.githubusercontent.com/2213682/208297825-7f98a8e2-088e-47d3-95a6-a853077296b3.png)